We may earn money or products from the companies mentioned in this post.

 When to retire isn’t merely a financial decision.

-Your retirement years, whatever many, must be planned so you have enough money to get by.
+Your retirement years, however many they may be, must be planned so you have enough money to get by.

 Please leave comments and questions below.